pabloinsente/pabloinsente.github.io/_posts/2020-03-20-the-multilayer-perceptron.md

 ## Multilayer perceptron limitations

 Multilayer perceptrons (and multilayer neural networks more) generally have many limitations worth mentioning.
-I will focus on a few that are more evident at this point and I'll introduce more complex issues in later chapters.
+I will focus on a few that are more evident at this point and I'll introduce more complex issues in later blogposts.

 ### Training time